 Background: The Funding Agreement specifies that the Foundation must provide for "a balanced allocation of funding that reflects geographical areas and priorities" within and between the five provinces.
 This is challenging since the conservation requirements for wild Atlantic salmon populations vary widely within the salmon's Canadian range.
-In addition to the five provincial allocations, the Foundation's policy also provides for a block of funds to inter-provincial projects that would yield benefit one or more of our member jurisdictions.
+In addition to the five provincial allocations, the Foundation's policy also provides for a block of funds to applied research scientific projects intended to improve the conservation efforts of community groups and others in one or more of our member jurisdictions.

-From 2011-onward the financial performance of To meet this challenge, the Foundation utilizes a funding allocation model that is reflective of, and responsive to, the diverse conservation needs and priorities of each province.
-The funding allocation formula was reviewed by the Scientific Advisory Committee in 2017 with advice solicited from provincial advisory committees.
+To meet this challenge, the Foundation utilizes a funding allocation model that is reflective of, and responsive to, the diverse conservation needs and priorities of each province.
+The funding allocation formula was reviewed by the Scientific Advisory Committee in 2019 with advice solicited from provincial advisory committees.
 In fundamental terms, it provides for a base allocation of \$50,000 for each province supplemented by any additional funding and allocated according to a funding formula.
 The funding allocation formula consists of the following factors:

-- Highest Priority: The use or value of Atlantic salmon stocks as represented by license sales most represents a number of elements including numbers of fish, angling opportunity, relative health of stocks as well as the volunteer capacity to undertake conservation projects. - Second Priority: Adult salmon returns. - Third Priority: Conservation status because it reflects the difference between the required number of MSW spawning target and the actual returns of MSW fish to the rivers.
+Highest Priority: The use or value of Atlantic salmon stocks as represented by license sales most represents a number of elements including numbers of fish, angling opportunity, relative health of stocks as well as the volunteer capacity to undertake conservation projects.

+· Second Priority: Adult salmon returns.

+• Third Priority: Conservation status because it reflects the difference between the required number of MSW spawning target and the actual returns of MSW fish to the rivers.